GMOD/jblast-jbconnect-hook/docs/features.rst

-The workflow monitor is designed to monitor a workflow that may generate multiple result files, assuming blast searches may occur in serial or parallel, depending on the configureation of Galaxy or the JBServer workflow engine.
+The workflow monitor is designed to monitor a workflow that may generate multiple result files, assuming blast searches may occur in serial or parallel, depending on the configureation of Galaxy or the JBConnect workflow engine.

 The workflow monitor code is specific to the blast operation monitoring.